-The “brief” is what you see when you click on a campaign, and it’s what the Brand gives Creators to explain what they’re looking for and how to give it to them.
-The brief is the contract that guides your work on the platform with an individual client.
-It includes details like what types of content is desired, due dates, caption requirements, and rights the Brand will have to the content you create.
-If you’re accepted to the campaign, you’ll refer back to the brief as you create your content, to make sure you’re meeting all the requirements.
+As we highlight in our Pop Pays lingo FAQ post, the “brief” is the part of the campaign where brands detail exactly what they’re looking for from the selected creators.
+It is the contract that guides your work on the platform with a specific brand and includes important details like the type of content desired, due dates, caption requirements, and the rights the brand will have to the content you create.
+If you’re accepted to a campaign, you’ll refer back to the brief as you create your content to make sure you’re meeting all the requirements.

-The end of the contract between the Creator and Brand is clearly stated in the brief.
-Any violation of the contract can lead to immediate termination of the contract by Pop Pays.
-Make sure you’ve crossed all of your T’s and dotted your I’s when you apply to a campaign.
-Once you hit that submit button, you’ve officially accepted the deliverables and rights as listed in the brief.
-Check out our Community Guidelines to make sure you understand what we expect from Creators, and while you’re at it, peep the User Terms of Service too.
+The end of the contract between the creator and brand is clearly stated in the brief.
+Any violation of the contract can lead to immediate termination of the contract by Pop Pays and possible suspension or a lower creator rating.
+Make sure you’ve crossed your T’s and dotted your I’s when you apply to a campaign.
+Once you hit the submit button, you’ve officially accepted the deliverables and rights as listed in the brief.
+Check out our Community Guidelines to make sure you understand what we expect from creators.
+While you’re at it, peep the User Terms of Service, too.